aasthavashishtha/simon-says-game/README.md

 ## 🌟 Features
 - **Interactive Gameplay**: Watch, remember, and replicate the sequence of lights and sounds.
 - **Progressive Difficulty**: The sequence gets longer with each level, challenging your memory.
-- **Responsive Design**: Play seamlessly on desktop and mobile devices.
-- **Audio Effects**: Engage with sounds that match each button press.

 ## 🚀 How to Play
 1. Click "Start" to begin the game.